d4n1elchen/sysId/README.md

 HW3
 ---
-Analyze impulse response using fft
+Use Markov Parameters to obtain pulse response and analyze pulse response using fft.